PedroVinicius/ewallet/README.md

 If you dont't want to use the API to create your user, you can create it from console.

-All you need to execute is `bin/console` from the app root.
+All you need to execute is to run `bin/console` from the app root.
 By doing that, all the models will be imediatelly available for you, and you can experiment as if you were working with Ruby on Rails.

 ## Contributing